-DSCI 328 Introduction to Astrochemistry and Atmospheric Chemistry (1 credit): JIAN TANG atmosphere and that of other planets.
-In astrochemistry and atmospheric chemistry, molecular spectroscopy is a particularly important experimental tool.
+DSCI 328 Introduction to Astrochemistry and Atmospheric Chemistry (1 credit): JIAN TANG atmospheric chemistry, molecular spectroscopy is a particularly important experimental tool.
 In this course, fundamental understanding on both astrochemistry and atmospheric chemistry is introduced and the application of spectroscopy is presented.
-Although this course requires some knowledge on molecular spectroscopy, it can also be taken as an independent unit by interested
+Although this course requires some knowledge on molecular spectroscopy, it can also be taken as an independent unit by interested students.
+Prerequisites: NONE

 Astrochemistry is an academic discipline that studies the chemical elements and molecules in the universe, especially focusing on their interaction with radiation.
-Atmospheric chemistry is a branch of atmospheric science that studies the chemistry of the Earth's
+Atmospheric chemistry is a branch of atmospheric science that studies the chemistry of the Earth's atmosphere and that of other planets.
+In astrochemistry and